gvp-study/CppND-Capstone-Snake-Game/SnakeGameMods.md

 - `Obstacle`: Handles obstacle properties and movement
 - `Food`: Enhanced food system with types
 - `Dialog`: Game over dialog with text input
+- AStar: Smart search from current snake head location to the food using astar algorithm in 2D grid.

 ## Technical Improvements
 - Added A* pathfinding algorithm for Computer snake